raphaelouthier/raphaelouthier.github.io/content/art/bot_3_seq.md

 showSummary: true
 date: 2025-07-19
 showTableOfContents : true
-draft: false
+draft: true
 ---
-s chapter elaborates on how the algorithm that passes orders given the prediction made by a strategy.
+This chapter elaborates on how the algorithm that passes orders given the prediction made by a strategy.

 It will also serve as an opportunity to show the backtesting in action.